Actindo-AG/Documentation/BigCommerce/Integration/01_ManageBigCommerceConnection.md

 ### Procedure

-1. Log in to your *Actindo Core1* tenant, on which you run the *Omni-Channel* module.
+1. Log in to your *Actindo Core1* instance, on which you run the *Omni-Channel* module.
 To verify the successful creation later, it is important to be logged in.

 2. In a new browser window, open the *BigCommerce App Store* (https://www.bigcommerce.com/apps/) and log in to your *BigCommerce* account using the [Log in] button in the upper right corner.
   The *BigCommerce Actindo-sandbox* is opened.

 2. Click the *Apps* folder.